THE FLORUIT OF EINION AP SEISYLLT

 ap Gwyn ap Gronwy who married Alis ferch Sulien ap Caradog ap Collwyn, she born c.
 1225 [12]

-named Gwyn who had a son named Gruffudd; she married Llewelyn ap Tudor ap Gwyn ap Bradwen, he born c.
+a brother named Gwyn who had a son named Gruffudd; she married Llewelyn ap Tudor ap Gwyn ap Bradwen, he born c.
 1230.
-That Gwyn was
+That

 she born c.
 1285 [14] This Gwyn had a son named Gruffudd c.
 1305